mnemnion/orb/doc/md/Orbit/block.md

 # Block module

-   A Block is the container for the next level of granularity below a Section\.
-Any Section has a Header and one or more Blocks\.
-Both the Header and the Block may be virtual, that is, without contents\.
+   A Block is the container for the next level of granularity below a Section.
+Any Section has a Header and one or more Blocks.
+Both the Header and the Block may be virtual, that is, without contents.

- The most general premise is that Blocks are delineated by blank line whitespace\.
+ The most general premise is that Blocks are delineated by blank line whitespace.

- A paragraph of prose is the simplest block, and the default\.
-A list with a tag line is a block also, as is a table\.
-Most importantly for our short path, code blocks are enclosed in blocks as well\.
+ A paragraph of prose is the simplest block, and the default.
+A list with a tag line is a block also, as is a table.
+Most importantly for our short path, code blocks are enclosed in blocks as well.

- Blocking needs to identify when it has structure, and when prose, on a line\-by\-line basis\.
-It must also apply the cling rule to make sure that e\.g\. tags are part of the block indicated by whitespacing\.
+ Blocking needs to identify when it has structure, and when prose, on a line-by-line basis.
+It must also apply the cling rule to make sure that e.g. tags are part of the block indicated by whitespacing.

- Blocking need not, and mostly should not, parse within structure or prose\.
+ Blocking need not, and mostly should not, parse within structure or prose.
- These categories are determined by the beginning of a line, making this tractable\.
+ These categories are determined by the beginning of a line, making this tractable.

- The cling rule requires lookahead\.
-LPEG is quite capable of this, as is packrat PEG parsing generally\.
-In the bootstrap implementation, we will parse once for ownership, again \(in the \`lines\` array of each Section\) for blocking, and a final time to parse within blocks\.
+ The cling rule requires lookahead.
+LPEG is quite capable of this, as is packrat PEG parsing generally.
+In the bootstrap implementation, we will parse once for ownership, again (in the lines array of each Section) for blocking, and a final time to parse within blocks.

- Grimoire is intended to work, in linear time, as a single\-pass PEG grammar\.
-Presently \(Feb 2018\) I'm intending to prototype that with PEGylator and port it to \`hammer\` with a \`quipu\` back\-end\.
+ Grimoire is intended to work, in linear time, as a single-pass PEG grammar.
+Presently (Feb 2018) I'm intending to prototype that with PEGylator and port it to hammer with a quipu back-end.

 ### includes